Kratom vs. Alcohol: Comparison

 The wobbles are characterized by lack of coordination, vertigo, dizziness, nausea, and sometimes vomiting.
 These are about the same symptoms as the spins caused by alcohol.

 Taking kratom and alcohol together greatly increases the risk of experiencing these side effects.
-On their own, the wobbles are not usually dangerous — they’re just uncomfortable.
+The wobbles are not usually dangerous on their own — they’re just uncomfortable.

 Alcohol poisoning is much more serious than the wobbles.
 If you experience an alcohol overdose and pass out, you may vomit in your sleep.
 One of the most common ways that people die from alcohol is by choking on their vomit after passing out.